 Provision is available for tuition on a second-study instrument (5 or 10 hours per year).
 You must apply to your tutor at the start of the academic year.

 These comprise weekly workshops and culminate in a public performance.
-The programme of concerts will vary from year to year and provides a foundation of core knowledge, enabling you to undertake a broad and varied ensemble schedule throughout your studies.
+The programme of concerts varies from year to year and provides a foundation of core knowledge, enabling you to undertake a broad ensemble schedule throughout your studies.
+First-year students take part in two projects featuring the music of some of the great African American Jazz Masters.
+In February there is an intensive Jazz Festival featuring inter-year ensembles with various guest artists.

 In an increasingly competitive musical profession, you will need to be equipped with the essential tools to flourish.
 We have excellent links with the jazz media and industry, resulting in regular seminars with journalists, broadcasters and record label owners.
 At the end of the BMus and Postgraduate Programmes there is a Artist Development Portfolio that includes many key skills and real-world examples, such as writing funding applications and press releases.
 You also have the chance to take electives in Principles of Education and Music in the Community, and to study for the additional LRAM teaching diploma.